NilBiescas/Synthesis_Project/README.md

 ## Executing the Trees and Random Forest

-Just download the notebook, upload the data and run all the cells, yes, it´s that easy!
+Just download the notebooks, upload the data and run all the cells, yes, it´s that easy!

 ## Performance